 Website strategy template how to create a winning customer focused webpage.

-For my Selling Process Tips subscribers, this page is an example of a website strategy template sales tactic we discussed.
-We reviewed it in the section about needing to be found.
+This page is an example of a website strategy template tactic.
+I also discuss this in the section about needing to be found.

 This is a sample page showing how a personal web-page provides easy reference for customers and prospects.
 That is the essence of this website strategy template.